kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Best Debugging Surface Is the One You Can Ignore Until You Need It
+## The Best Debugging Surface Is the One You Can Ignore Until You Need It { #best-debugging-surface }

 A good diagnostic mechanism should not impose itself on every task.